Home » Getting Started with the HRS

 HRS users with important background information on different aspects of the data.
 First-time users of HRS public data should read:

-- Amanda Sonnega.
-The Health and Retirement Study: An Introduction (2015)
+- Sonnega, A. The Health and Retirement Study: An Introduction (2015)

 - Servais, Marita A. Overview of HRS Public Data Files for Cross-sectional and Longitudinal Analysis (2010)